foundriesio/docs/source/reference-manual/boards/imx8mp.rst

     :ref:`ref-security`  details the required background for secure boot.

 .. |secure_boot_pre_flash_note| replace:: For instructions on how to sign the
-     required images before flashing them to the board with secure boot enabled, see:ref:`ref-secure-machines`
+    required images before flashing them to the board with secure boot enabled, see :ref:`ref-secure-machines`

 .. include:: imx-common-board.inc